facebook/react/docs/contributing/how-to-contribute.md

 ### License

-By contributing to React, you agree that your contributions will be licensed under its BSD license.
+By contributing to React, you agree that your contributions will be licensed under its MIT license.

 ### What Next?